 Here we provide the details of the evaluation metric and the benchmark dataset used to judge the performance of our \model{} model.

-\myparagraph{GDINO as Counting Metric} Evaluating object counts in high-instance synthetic images is critical to measuring generative fidelity.
-While {YOLO}~\cite{feng2024yolo} is widely used for real-time detection and counting, it is fundamentally limited by its grid-based architecture: {YOLO often struggles in scenes with high object density, heavy overlap, or occlusion}, leading to missed detections and duplicate counts.
-Moreover, {YOLO cannot detect new object categories without retraining}, restricting its use in open-set or zero-shot benchmarks.

-{Grounding DINO (GDINO)}~\cite{liu2024grounding} overcomes these limitations through a transformer-based design with denoising training and flexible query support. {GDINO offers substantially higher precision and recall for counting in crowded scenes}, handles both small and overlapping objects robustly, and can perform {open-vocabulary detection} -- enabling evaluation on novel categories without additional training.
-In our experiments, GDINO delivers more reliable and consistent counts than YOLO, especially for our most challenging high-instance compositions a finding also claimed by CountGen \cite{binyamin2024countgen}, where they had to use human evaluation for counting T2I Compbench images rather than YOLO due to disjoint categories.
-As shown in \Cref{fig:dinovsyolo}, {GDINO's} robust spatial reasoning and zero-shot adaptability make it uniquely well-suited for high-fidelity counting in the settings addressed by our method.

-\myparagraph{\datasetsingle~\& \datasetmulti{} Benchmarks} Existing text-to-image (T2I) counting benchmarks, including T2I-Compbench~\cite{huang2023t2i} and COCO-Count~\cite{binyamin2024countgen}, suffer from several key limitations: (i) \emph{Limited class diversity}—COCO-Count, for example, samples only 20 classes from MSCOCO, excluding many real-world object types; (ii) \emph{Restricted count range} -- most benchmarks evaluate generation only for low-count scenes (typically $<$10 objects), failing to challenge models on dense or high-instance compositions; and (iii) \emph{Lack of complex multi-category prompts} -- existing datasets rarely assess the ability to control multiple object types and their relationships within a scene.
+\myparagraph{\datasetsingle~\& \datasetmulti{} Benchmarks} Existing text-to-image (T2I) counting benchmarks, including T2I-Compbench~\cite{huang2023t2i} and COCO-Count~\cite{binyamin2024countgen}, suffer from several key limitations: (i) \emph{Limited class diversity}: COCO-Count, for example, samples only 20 classes from MS-COCO, excluding many real-world object types; (ii) \emph{Restricted count range}: Most benchmarks evaluate generation only for low-count scenes (typically $<$10 objects), failing to challenge models on dense or high-instance compositions; and (iii) \emph{Lack of complex multi-category prompts}: Existing datasets rarely assess the ability to control multiple object types and their relationships within a scene.
 These constraints make it difficult to assess compositional and numeracy capabilities in state-of-the-art T2I systems rigorously.
 To address these gaps, we introduce 2 new benchmarks: \textbf{\datasetsingle} and \textbf{\datasetmulti}.
 Both are constructed from 92 diverse classes curated from the OmniCount-191 dataset~\cite{mondal2025omnicount}. \datasetsingle~is designed for single-category, high-count evaluation (\eg, \emph{``A photo of 127 watches''}), while \datasetmulti~targets multi-category control (\eg, \emph{``A photo of 48 birds and 30 dogs''}), enabling assessment of compositional fidelity at scale.
 Representative generations are shown in \Cref{fig:manyfigs}; further qualitative examples are provided below.